fardeenfarrukh/dice-collection/README.md

 # dice-collection
-An assignment is about using arrays.
+An assignment about using arrays, association and histograms